munrocket/double.js/README.md

 // |f'(x)| < 1 ? print(x)
 if (dF(x).abs().lt(1)) { console.log(x.toExponential()); }
 ```
 Further API details you can find in [wiki](https://github.com/munrocket/double.js/wiki) page and check it in [sandbox](https://runkit.com/munrocket/double-js-example).
 Be careful when initializing a new floats, for example `new Double(0.1)` is ok for integer numbers, but you should use `new Double('0.1')` to get correct results for fractional numburs.
-All double-word arithmetic functions are accurate and tested, say me if you find something strange.
+All double-double arithmetic functions are accurate and tested, say me if you find something strange.

 ### WebAssembly version
 To get speed improvement with wasm, you need to write your entire algorithm with it, because Js<->Wasm interop is too heavy.